cseseniordesign/plant-phenotyping/workflow_user_guide.md

 `./plan_dax.sh [dax file name].dax`
 to plan the dax and run the workflow
 3. Use `pegasus-status -l [copy this from the output]` to see the status. (optional)
-ex: `pegasus-status -l /work/csesd/johnsuzh/pics2predictions/submit/johnsuzh/pegasus/split/run0010` This is to show the status of the workflow.
+Example: `pegasus-status -l /work/csesd/johnsuzh/pics2predictions/submit/johnsuzh/pegasus/split/run0010` This is to show the status of the workflow.
-3. Use `pegasus-remove [copy this from the output]` to remove the current running workflow. (optional) ex:`pegasus-remove /work/csesd/johnsuzh/pics2predictions/submit/johnsuzh/pegasus/split/run0010` This is to remove the workflow from the queue.
+3. Use `pegasus-remove [copy this from the output]` to remove the current running workflow. (optional) Example:`pegasus-remove /work/csesd/johnsuzh/pics2predictions/submit/johnsuzh/pegasus/split/run0010` This is to remove the workflow from the queue.
-4. Use `pegasus-analyzer [copy this from the output]` for a failing workflow to see the error message (optional) ex:`pegasus-analyzer /work/csesd/johnsuzh/pics2predictions/submit/johnsuzh/pegasus/split/run0010` This is to show the error message of the workflow if there was any error.
+4. Use `pegasus-analyzer [copy this from the output]` for a failing workflow to see the error message (optional) Example:`pegasus-analyzer /work/csesd/johnsuzh/pics2predictions/submit/johnsuzh/pegasus/split/run0010` This is to show the error message of the workflow if there was any error.
 5. When it’s done, the status should be 100% in the %DONE column (use `pegasus-status` command).
 And you can see the output in the output folder.
+6. The final outputs to the current workflow should be:
+  * Prediction images (.png)
+  * Trait extraction data (.csv)
+  * Graph images that plotted points in .csv(s) (.png)
-6. When you want to run the workflow again, make sure to remove the contents in the output folder.
+7. When you want to run the workflow again, make sure to remove the contents in the output folder.

+## Example of using this Workflow
+1.